-Informing people about healthy foods like almond or skim milk is part of my Health Coaching job.
+Informing people about healthy foods like milk is part of my Health Coaching job.
 Many of my clients want to know if one milk is better than the other.
 Therefore, let’s answer, which is better, almond milk or skim milk?

 Almond milk is better than skim due to its lower percentage of calories, carbohydrates and sugar.
 Almond milk is better for weight loss, for people who must limit their sugar intake, it’s lactose free and vegan friendly.
-Almond milk has a lower glycemic index than skim milk.
+It also has a lower glycemic index than skim milk.

-This article will include a side-by-side nutrient comparison of both milks.
+This article will include a side-by-side nutrient comparison of both.
 In addition, I’ll examine their tastes, textures, prices, glycemic indexes, health benefits and whether one can substitute for the other.

 Almond Milk vs Skim Milk: The Difference

-Both milks are healthy choices but they’re not the same.
+Both are healthy choices but they’re not the same.
 Therefore, let’s examine how they’re different.

 Almond milk is lactose-free and dairy-free while skim milk contains dairy and lactose.
 Almond milk is plant based and made from almonds while skim milk is made from cow’s milk.

-Almond milk is a plant-based milk that gained popularity as a dairy milk alternative a couple of decades ago.
+It is a plant-based milk that gained popularity as a dairy alternative a couple of decades ago.
 This is largely due to the flavor profile compared to previous dairy alternatives 1.
-How is almond milk made?
+How is it made?

 Almond milk is manufactured by crushing almonds into a pulpy mixture.
 Water is added to the mixture and then it is strained.
-The remaining liquid is packaged and sold as almond milk.
+The remaining liquid is packaged and sold in cartons.

 Skim milk is made from full-fat dairy milk by removing the fat with a high-speed separator resembling a centrifuge 2.
 This is a mechanical process and no chemicals are involved.

-Although the fat in skim milk has been removed, the remaining nutrients are the same type as whole milk.
+Although the fat has been removed, the remaining nutrients are the same type as whole milk.

 Almond Milk vs Skim Milk: Nutrient Comparison

-The following is a nutrient comparison between store bought unsweetened almond milk and skim milk:
+The following is a nutrient comparison between each milk:

 |Almond Milk (1 cup)